Hunter Miska

-Hunter Miska (born July 7, 1995) is an American professional ice hockey goaltender who is currently an unrestricted free agent.
-He most recently played for the Bridgeport Islanders in the American Hockey League (AHL).
+Hunter Miska (born July 7, 1995) is an American professional ice hockey goaltender for the Colorado Eagles of the American Hockey League (AHL).
 He has formerly played in the National Hockey League (NHL) with the Arizona Coyotes and Colorado Avalanche.

 Playing career

 Amateur

 Undrafted, Miska played junior hockey in the United States Hockey League and British Columbia Hockey League before embarking on collegiate hockey at the University of Minnesota at Duluth in the National Collegiate Hockey Conference.

 In his freshman year with the Bulldogs in the 2016–17 season, Miska posted a 27–5–5 record with a .920 save percentage and a 2.20 goals against average with five shutouts.
 He helped lead the Bulldogs to the Frozen Four Championship game before falling 3–2 to the University of Denver.
 Miska was named as a finalist for the Mike Richter award, given annually to the goaltender voted to be the most outstanding in Division I NCAA hockey during the regular season.